Safiya90/ReactToDoListApp/README.md

 # 📘 React Beginner Guide

 Welcome to the **React Beginner Guide**!
-This guide walks you through React's fundamentals step-by-step, using clear examples and practical explanations — perfect for beginners.
+This guide walks you through React's fundamentals step by step, using clear examples and practical explanations perfect for beginners.

 ---